 Bridges are always fascinating to me and here are a few of my favorites connecting Oregon and Washington along the gorge:

-I stayed at Memaloose State Park for exploration this year, and I have to say, I still couldn’t get enough of the many scenic viewpoints and activities available here.
+I stayed at Memaloose State Park for exploration in 2015, and I have to say, I still couldn’t get enough of the many scenic viewpoints and activities available here.

 Columbia River Gorge Scenic Highway on the Oregon side from Troutdale to The Dalles (about 80 miles).
 I-84 is shown alongside the Columbia River and the sections of Historic Highway 30 accessible from I-84 is shown in outlined in red (Corbett to Horsetail Falls and Mosier to The Dalles).